 The Bridge interface is shown in Figure 2.
 You can launch Bridge by going to the File menu in Photoshop and choosing 'Browse in Bridge...'
-Or, you can use the \(\mathbb{H}\)\(\nabla O\) (Mac), \(\chi tr\) \(a/t\) (PC), or \(\mathbb{H} \) Shift \(O \) (Mac), \(ctrl \) Shift \(O \) (PC) shortcuts.
+Or, you can use the $\mathcal{H} \subset O$ (Mac), ctrl alt O (PC), or \mathbb{H} [Shift] O (Mac), ctrl [Shift] O (PC) shortcuts.
 Both these commands can also be used when you wish to go from Bridge back to Photoshop.
 To open an image from Bridge, simply double-click a thumbnail or press the Enter or Return key and the image will open directly in Photoshop.
-If you want the Bridge window to close as you open the image, then simply hold down the [a/t] key as you doubleclick.
-Now, if you refer to Camera Raw chapter in the book, you will read how opening Camera Raw files will vary depending on how the Camera Raw preferences had been configured, which I discuss in the following paragraph.
-Essentially, when you double-click on a raw image file thumbnail, or multiple thumbnails in Bridge, this normally opens the raw images via the Adobe Camera Raw dialog hosted by Photoshop, and if you go to the File menu in Bridge and choose Open in Camera Raw...
-(R [Mac], ctr/ R [PC]) the images will open via the Camera Raw dialog hosted by Bridge.
-The subtle distinctions between which application hosts Adobe Camera Raw are elaborated on further in the Camera Raw chapter.
-If you hold down the Shift key as you double-click, you can open a raw image via Photoshop bypassing the Camera Raw dialog completely.
+If you want the Bridge window to close as you open the image, then simply hold down the a/t key as you double-click.
+Now, if you refer to Camera Raw chapter in the book, you will read how opening Camera Raw files will vary depending on how the Camera Raw preferences had been configured.
+When you double-click on a raw image file thumbnail, or multiple thumbnails in Bridge, this normally opens the raw images via the Adobe Camera Raw dialog hosted by Photoshop, and if you go to the File menu in Bridge and choose Open in Camera Raw...
+(H [Mac], ctrl R [PC]) the images will open via the Camera Raw dialog hosted by Bridge.
+The subtle distinctions between which application hosts Adobe Camera Raw are elaborated on further in Chapter 3 (and also in the sidebar on the left), but essentially a double-click opens a raw file via Camera Raw in Photoshop and $\mathbb{H}[R]$ (Mac), ctrl (PC) opens via Bridge.
+If you hold down the Shift key as you double-click, you can open a raw image bypassing the Camera Raw dialog completely.